preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/open-ai/improve-selected-text/index.rst

 This option is available in Omnia 7.1 and later.

-You can create a number of prompt settings here to be used with Open AI, for example:
+You can create a number of prompt settings here to be used by editors, with Open AI, for example:

 .. image:: improve-selected-text.png